 When it’s hard to take a deep breath, it can often be from tight chest and pec muscles from poor posture.
 These simple breathing exercises should help open up the chest area to help you breathe better.

-This seated exercise routine for seniors focuses on simple exercises that can help loosen up and strengthen the muscles in the neck, shoulders, back, hips, knees, and ankles.
-It’s a great daily routine at any age.
+This standing exercise routine for seniors can help loosen up and strengthen the muscles in the neck, shoulders, back, hips, knees, and ankles.
+This routine is performed in real-time, so it’s easy to follow along.